-November marks American Diabetes Awareness Month, a time for us to bring awareness to the prevention, treatment, and risks associated with diabetes.
-The Center for Disease Control and Prevention released its National Diabetes Statistic Report which revealed that 37.3 million Americans have diabetes, that is just over 1 in 10 people.
-For American adults the statistic is more staggering with nearly 1 in 4 living with diabetes, with rates holding steady over the last 5-10 years.
+November marks American Diabetes Awareness Month, a time for us to raise awareness about diabetes prevention, treatment, and risks.
+According to the CDC's 2023 National Diabetes Statistics Report, over 37 million Americans (just over 1 in 10 people) have diabetes.
+For adults, the numbers are even more staggering; nearing 1 in 4 is living with diabetes, with rates remaining steady over the past decade.

 Diabetes Healthy Living Tip #1: Up your fiber